Prenatal Care

 Your provider will give you a physical examination.

-This will likely be a complete physical, which includes a breast exam, pelvic exam, and pap smear.
 This exam provides the opportunity for your specialist to check in on your reproductive health as well as screen for the presence of any STDs (sexually transmitted diseases) that could cause complications in your pregnancy.

 Additionally, your provider may check your weight, blood pressure, urine and order any additional testing as needed.